-First, you might consider entering a field of missions because you have a skill that has been honed through time.
-You do it well and enjoy it, so it makes sense that you might continue to use that skill on foreign soil.
+First, you might consider entering a particular field in missions because you have a skill that has been honed over time.
+You do it well, and you enjoy it, so it makes sense that you might continue to use that skill on foreign soil.
 Engage with people already on the mission field who are using this skill.

 Third, while learning something new is worth considering, it presents unique challenges.
-Preparing can be time consuming.
+Preparing for something new can be time-consuming.
 In addition, it is important to know yourself.
 While some delve into something new and flourish, others feel like they are climbing Mt.
-Everest against a fire hose and that is exhausting.
+Everest against a fire hose, and that is exhausting.
 If the latter describes you, then you are in danger of stress overload and could come to the incorrect conclusion that you are not cut out for missions.
-Rather, it is more likely a matter of not being comfortable with the new skill.
+It is more likely that you are simply not comfortable with the new skill.

 How about free tutoring in math, reading, physical, occupational or speech therapy?
-Online speech therapy for those in remote areas is almost a desperate need.
+Online speech therapy for those in remote areas is a desperate need.
 Mission offices in the States also need administrative, janitorial and IT assistance.
-I could go on and on but hopefully this will trigger ideas in your mind!
+I could go on and on, but hopefully, this will trigger ideas in your mind!

 The following sites offer additional important considerations as you pray over this part of your decision: